Treatment For Alcoholism

 Joining A Support Group

 During and after rehab, many alcoholics in recovery benefit from joining a community that understands their problem and shares the goal of overcoming it.
-Whether its Alcoholics Anonymous, SMART Recovery, or a faith-based fellowship, a support group for recovering alcoholics can provide an element of social support to a treatment plan that keeps people from feeling alone as they strive to give up drinking.
+Whether its Alcoholics Anonymous, SMART Recovery™, or a faith-based fellowship, a support group for recovering alcoholics can provide an element of social support to a treatment plan that keeps people from feeling alone as they strive to give up drinking.

 In a support group, people can help each other avoid relapse through advice, experience, and encouragement in a friendly, sympathetic environment.
 Many support groups are free and welcome participants from every background and with any level of addiction.
 Many rehab centers, churches, and community centers host support groups regularly.

 I’m Ready to Make a Change in My Life.
 How Can I Start Treatment?

 You may know or suspect that you’re an alcoholic, but making the decision to seek treatment for alcoholism requires you to admit to yourself and others that you have a drinking problem and commit to resolving it.
-If you’ve decided it’s time to get sober, you can take the first step right now to starting treatment by talking to a dedicated recovery provider about your options for rehab.
+If you’ve decided it’s time to get sober, you can take the first step right now to starting treatment by talking to a treatment provider about your options for rehab.
 One phone call can set you on the path to finally achieving sobriety and taking control of your life.
-To get answers to your questions and learn more about treatment, please contact a treatment provider today.
+To get answers to your questions and learn more about treatment, contact a treatment provider today.